Funding Your Adoption

 Employer’s adoption benefit – The first thing you want to check into is your employee adoption benefit – this is becoming more popular and more small and medium size companies are offering some type of adoption credit for their employees.
 For example, Verizon has a $10,000 adoption benefit, and Pepsi has a generous adoption benefit as well.
 Small companies have found tax benefits to offering these adoption incentives to their benefit package – ask your Human Resource Dept for details.
 Or visit Adoption-Friendly Workplace Program.
 They offer free materials to help people advocate for adoption benefits in their workplace.
 Call 877-777-4222 for details.

-The Federal Tax Credit is currently $13,460.
+The Federal Tax Credit is currently $13,570.
 The tax credit phases out for taxpayers with high modified adjusted gross incomes.
 Although the tax credit may expire, proposals to make that benefit permanent have received much legislative support.
-Find out how you can petition your legislature to keep this tax credit.

 Qualifying expenses include necessary adoption fees, court costs, attorney fees, traveling expenses, and other expenses directly related to the adoption.
 Adoptive parents who plan to claim the credit should file Form 8839, titled Qualified Adoption Expenses, and attach it to Form 1040.
 For more information and other downloads to required forms, please visit the IRS website by clicking here.

 Savings – sounds simple, but you have to start somewhere and it will help motivate you to add to it.
 If you have made the decision to adopt, start saving money right away; the sooner the better.
 Just cutting back on Starbucks lattes can help – at $5 a day you can stash enough to get you started.